-Officers from the Secretariat and Unite Nations Economic Commission for Fri undertook a working visit to the Northe Corridor Transit and Transpo Coordination Authority (NCTTCA) explore on areas of partnership ar synergy for the three institutions.
-Tl mission's objective was to assess the status of the Corridor operations ar management systems.
+Officers from the Secretariat and Unite Nations Economic Commission for fire undertook a working visit to the Northe Corridor Transit and Transpo Authority (NCTTCA) Coordination explore on areas of partnership ar synergy for the three institutions.
+Tl mission's objective was to assess tl status of the Corridor operations ar management systems.
 The team held series of meetings with stakeholders the Corridor: Mombasa Ports Authorit The Corridor management team led | the CEO among others.
-The forthcomin Transit Corridor Forum to enhan implementation of AfCFTA was al discussed.
+The forthcoming Transit Corridor Forum to enhanimplementation of AfCFTA was all discussed.